-Deferred outflows of resources ("deferred outflows") were \$10.6 million on October 31, 2022, a net decrease of \$101.8 million from October 31, 2021 when deferred outflows were \$112.4 million.
-Deferred outflows consist of (a) interest rate swaps and caps purchased to mitigate the Corporation's exposure to its variable rate bonds in its General Resolution, (b) deferred outflows related to the pension plan liability and (c) deferred outflows related to the OPEB plan liability.
-In FY 2022, deferred outflows related to the interest rate swaps valuation turned positive due to improvement in the fair market value.
-This completely offset the \$106.7 million negative position from FY 2021.
-The deferred outflows related to the pension plan is the net difference between projected and actual earnings on the pension plan investments, the change in assumptions and the change in proportion related to the Corporation's pension liability as calculated by the New York City Office of the Actuary ("NYCOA").
-Deferred outflows related to PEB in FY 2022.
+Deferred outflows of resources ("deferred outflows") were \$15.0 million on October 31, 2024, a net increase of \$3.9 million from October 31, 2023 when deferred outflows were \$11.0 million.
+Deferred outflows consist of (a) interest rate caps purchased to mitigate the Corporation's exposure to its variable rate bonds in its General Resolution, (b) deferred outflows related to the pension plan liability, (c) deferred outflows related to the OPEB plan liability as calculated by the New York City Office of the Actuary ("NYCOA"), and (d) deferred outflows related to interest rate swaps.
+The increase was primarily due to \$6.8 million in deferred outflows related to interest rate swaps, which were partially offset by a \$1.2 million decrease in deferred outflows related to pensions and a \$1.2 million decrease in the outflows related to interest rate caps.
+There was a \$0.5 million decrease in deferred outflows related to OPEB in FY 2024.